puhrez/FunctionalProgrammingPrinciplesinScala/README.md

 - Chapter 2: Gettings Started -> Initial foray into functional
 - Chapter 3: Data Structures -> Functionally defined Linked List and Binary Tree with related functions
+- Chapter 4: Error Handling -> Or how to not destory shit with Option and Either.
+(Featuring Partials)
+- Chapter 5: Laziness and Non-strictness -> Streams and memoization